Kindergarten Term 3 Parent Information

 Welcome back to all our Kindergarten families.
 Third term is again shaping up to be another busy term with lots of exciting things.
 This term we are learning about ‘Fairy tales’.
 This will form part of an integrated unit based on our STEAM (Science, Technology, Engineering, Art and Mathematics) unit on ‘Materials’.
 We will be investigating how objects are made of materials that have observable properties.
 We will be investigating these properties and learning vocabulary to describe and compare them.

 Work on Writing

 This term we are looking at how to re-tell familiar texts and write descriptive texts.
 Students will be working with either Mrs Frawley, Miss Lazarakis or Mrs Fleming during these sessions.

 Speaking and Listening

-This term in Japanese students will continue to learn about Japan and its language and culture through the use of songs and games.
-They will further develop their language skills in basic greetings and counting and also begin to learn the colours in Japanese along with consolidating and extending their counting skills.
+This term students will continue their introduction to Japanese language and culture through the use of songs and games.
+They will further develop their language skills in basic greetings.
+Students will learn more colours in Japanese along with consolidating and extending their counting skills.
 Students will continue to utilise classroom language in Japanese and will be exposed to the different Japanese writing systems.

 The library day for all Kindergarten students is Friday.
 Please help your child remember to bring their library bag and books each Friday and to return their books in a timely manner.

 Health and Physical Education